2000s energy crisis: Effects

 There is debate over what the effects of the 2000s energy crisis will be over the long term.
 Some speculated that an oil-price spike could create a recession comparable to those that followed the 1973 and 1979 energy crises or a potentially worse situation such as a global oil crash.
 Increased petroleum prices are reflected in a vast number of products derived from petroleum, as well as those transported using petroleum fuels.

 Political scientist George Friedman has postulated that if high prices for oil and food persist, they will define the fourth distinct geopolitical regime since the end of World War II, the previous three being the Cold War, the 1989–2001 period in which economic globalization was primary, and the post-9/11 "war on terror".

-In addition to high oil prices, from year 2000 volatility in the price of oil has increased notably and this volatility has been suggested to be a factor in the financial crisis which began in 2008.
+In addition to high oil prices, from year 2000 volatility in the price of oil has increased notably and this volatility has been suggested to be a cause of the 2008 financial crisis.

 The perceived increase in oil price differs internationally according to currency market fluctuations and the purchasing power of currencies.
 For example, excluding changes in relative purchasing power of various currencies, from 1 January 2002 to 1 January 2008: